 Containerships provides occupational healthcare for its employees in Finland and recommends similar solutions, taking into account local practices, for persons responsible in each country in which we operate.
 Occupational healthcare in Finland includes treatment for illness, preventative measures and, for example, ergonomic checks to promote good health.
 The Company maintains the working capacity of its employees by, among other things, organising wellbeing at work events and by contributing to the cost of employees’ exercise and sports activities in their free time.

-Ensuring safety at work is a priority in the logistics industry.
-All our drivers in Finland have completed occupational safety card training and the Company recommends similar training in other countries of employment taking into account local practices.
-Containerships ensures that all drivers are provided with the proper safety equipment to carry out their work safely and oversees implementation of and compliance with working hours legislation.
+Safety at work is a priority in the Containerships operations.
+All our drivers participate regularly occupational health and safety training.
+Containerships ensures that all drivers are provided with the proper training and safety equipment to carry out their work safely and oversees implementation of and compliance with driving and working hours legislation.
+We individually train all our LNG truck drivers in the refueling process and they all are equipped with the required personal protective equipment.

-The Company also ensures occupational safety aboard the Containerships CVII vessel it owns.
-The Company has separate safety guidelines, which are regularly monitored and updated.
+The Group ensures occupational safety aboard the Containerships CVII vessel it owns.
+The Group has separate health & safety guidelines, which are regularly monitored and upgraded.
 The vessel operates in compliance with the ILO’s Maritime Labour Convention and the Company recommends similar practices to its partners from whom it charters vessels.
+Crews have been trained to meet new STCW regulations requirements.

-Containerships complies with the labour legislation in each in which it country.
+Containerships complies with the labour legislation in every country it operates.
 Each newcomer to the Company is given induction training in accordance with the Company’s general induction plan to ensure effective, equal induction for all new employees.
 Our employees have an opportunity to voice their opinions in regular development discussions.
 In 2016, Containerships also commissioned an employee survey across the company.
 The results of this survey will be used in the future development of operations.

 Containerships complies with the principles of equality and non-discrimination and respect human rights in all its operations.
 The Company employs and complies with a separate Code of Conduct.